janaaron97/janaaron97.github.io/about.md

 ---

 <h1 style="text-align: center; text-transform: uppercase;">About Us</h1>
-Groundworks is a 501c3 that helps Inspire, resource, and advance great Ideas.
+Groundworks is a company that helps inspire, resource, and advance great Ideas.
 We support people in their process of personal growth, and create workspace for transformative initiatives to accelerate.
+We provide mentoring and coaching for individuals and companies globally.

 <img src="/assets/images/ken.jpg" style="margin-top: 60px; margin-bottom: 20px; width: 200px; display: block; margin-left: auto; margin-right: auto;">